BairuiZhang/BairuiZhang.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 Summer Camper Supervised by MIT Professor [Manolis Kellis](https://web.mit.edu/manoli/).

 **Team Leader**
-- This work develops a machine learning model to predict mortality and recommend medications for sepsis patients.
-Extreme Gradient Boosting achieved the best accuracy for both mortality (0.802) and drug prediction (0.867).
-Key factors affecting mortality include age and respiratory rate.
-Heparin, Acetaminophen, and Metoprolol Tartrate were effective, while Hydromorphone was linked to higher mortality.
+- This work develops a model to predict mortality and recommend medications for sepsis patients.
+Barry played a key role, contributing to data extraction, feature processing, coding, and model implementation.
+His expertise in data mining, statistical analysis, and project management was highlighted, earning him high evaluation scores.
+He was recognized as a collaborative team member and ranked #1 out of 4 in his team, achieving a score of 98/100 and an A grade, see the [Recommendation Letter](./assets/Evaluation.pdf) from Manolis Kellis Here.
 </div>
 </div>